Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 Responsibilities

-• deliver lectures, seminars and tutorials
+• deliver lectures, seminars and tutorials, both in-person and online

-• assess students' coursework
+• assess coursework and provide constructive feedback

 • set, mark and moderate examinations and assessments